 - All operators of compaction, crushing or composting equipment are skilled at undertaking all tasks required of them - 2.
-Al those who inspect or direct the placement of incoming wastes are capable of accurate data recording and skilled at identifying wastes that are unacceptable. - 3.
-Using, inspecting, repairing and replacing IWMC emergency and monitoring equipment - 4.
+Al those who inspect or direct the placement of incoming wastes are capable of accurate data recording and skilled at identifying wastes that are unacceptable. - Using, inspecting, repairing and replacing IWMC emergency and monitoring equipment - 4.
 Activating communication and alarm systems - 5.
 Appropriate response to fire and other emergencies - 6.
 Responding to water pollution incidents - 7.
 Procedures for managing incoming waste other than acceptable wastes - 8.
 Rejecting waste not accepted at the IWMC - 9.
 Procedures for stopping compost feedstock deliveries - 10.
 Feedstock quality control - 11.
 Mixing feedstocks - 12.
-Compost documentation and record keeping - 13.
-Temperature reading in compost system
+Compost documentation and record keeping

+- 13. Temperature reading in compost system

-14. Sampling techniques for samples to be analyzed by laboratories
+- 14. Sampling techniques for samples to be analyzed by laboratories

-15. Data entry and record keeping
+- 15. Data entry and record keeping

-16. Safety
+- 16. Safety

-17. All those who operate water sampling or testing are familiar with process required for testing and sample preservation procedures, to a standard approved by the EPA of Environment and Energy.
+- 17. All those who operate water sampling or testing are familiar with process required for testing and sample preservation procedures, to a standard approved by the EPA

+Compost site employees will be sent to attend compost courses such as those offered by Ministry of Environment and Energy.
 Staff training procedures and materials will be documented and recorded in Councils files.
 Re-training will take place when needed.